Terms and Conditions of Business

 13.2.
 Our use of your information is subject to your instructions, Data Protection Legislation, other relevant legislation and our duty of confidentiality.

 13.3.
 Please note that our work for you may require us to give information to third parties such as experts, regulators, insurers, brokers and other professional advisers.
-On occasion, those parties may be located outside the UK and the European Union.
+On occasion, those parties may be located outside the UK.
+In the event that data is to be transferred outside the UK, any necessary agreements will be in place with those third parties to ensure the secure processing and storage of your personal data.

 13.4.
 We may disclose and exchange information with law enforcement agencies and regulatory bodies.